Something went wrong

 Short Term Trends

-Middlesex’s overall fuel oil consumption varies annually based on the severity of the winter.
-As the temperature outside gets more chilly, homes’ HVAC systems need to burn additional heating oil to maintain the temperature that the thermostat is set to.
+Middlesex’s overall fuel oil usage changes yearly primarily depending on how cold each winter is.
+As the temperature outside drops, homes’ furnaces need to burn increasing amounts of heating oil to maintain a constant interior temperature.
 Last winter, the average outside temperature in Middlesex was 33.5°F, which was 4.7°F colder than the prior winter's average outside temperature.

 Middlesex County Average Winter Temperature